Your guide to doing business in Nigeria

-The deadline for filling of annual returns is 31st January every year.
+The deadline for filling of annual returns is 31st January of the following year.
 The penalty for non-compliance by an individual and a corporate body is N50,000 and N500,000 respectively.

-A new Employee is expected to register in their state of residence either directly for a self-Employed person or through their Employer as a payee agent.
+A new employee is expected to register in his state of residence either directly for a self-Employed person or through his employer as a payee agent.

-Once an Employee leaves the employment of a company, the Tax Authority must be advised according.
+Once an employee leaves the employment of a company, the tax authority must be advised accordingly.

 Employers in Nigeria have withholding obligations towards their employees as part of the payroll process - and must deduct income tax and social security contributions at source.
 Tax and social security contributions may be process using a PAYE system, and reported to the relevant State Internal Revenue Service.